Creating Multivariate Rings

 The basic constructor below allows one to build multivariate polynomial rings:

-Its return value is a tuple, say R, vars, consisting of a polynomial ring R with coefficient ring C and a vector vars of generators (variables) which print according to the strings in the vector V .
+Given a ring C and a vector xs of Symbols, Strings, or Characters, return a tuple R, vars, say, which consists of a polynomial ring R with coefficient ring C and a vector vars of generators (variables) which print according to the entries of xs.

 Note